-- For entry into Curacao (even as a passenger in transit and continuing to Bonaire that same day) all travelers will need to fill out and submit a Digital Immigration card (DI card) online (and carry a printed copy) as soon as you have all your travel information.
+- For entry into Curacao all travelers will need to fill out and submit a Digital Immigration card (DI card) online (and carry a printed copy) as soon as you have all your travel information.
 Go to Curacao Entry Portal (dicardcuracao.com)

 - All travelers need to complete the online Passenger Locater Card form (PLC) within 48 hours of your traveling to Curacao and carry a printed copy.
 You can access this from the same link at Curacao Entry Portal (dicardcuracao.com)

-- Travelers are required to show proof of a negative PCR test taken within 72 hours of your departure to Curacao.
-Be sure and print 2 or more hard copies of your PCR test (they will keep a copy on Curacao).
-Children age 6 and under are not required to have the test if they show no symptoms of COVID-19.
+- Travelers are required to show proof of a negative PCR test taken within 72 hours of your departure to Curacao OR your 24 hour NAAT test.
+Be sure and print 2 or more hard copies of your COVID test (they may keep a copy on Curacao).
+For Curacao, children age 6 and under are not required to have the test if they show no symptoms of COVID-19.